BaibhavJoshi/cool-form/README.md

-# cool-form
+# registration-login-form

-A simple form built using HTML and CSS only.
+A simple form for logins or registrations.

 Check it out [here](https://baibhavjoshi.github.io/cool-form/).